In Jordan’s ancient Petra, sirens warn of flash floods

 The last fatal flash flood struck Petra in 1963 when 22 French tourists and a local guide were killed by rapidly rising waters.
 In response, Jordan’s Department of Antiquities built a dam to keep water from entering the canyon leading to the Treasury.

-In 2014, the alarm system was installed as added protection, with sirens set to go off when flood water rises above four meters (yards).
+In 2014, the alarm system was installed as added protection, with sirens set to go off when flood water rises above a certain level.

 On Nov.
 9, the system was triggered for the first time, through a computer in the Petra Authority’s control room.
 The computer is connected to eight rain forecast systems and two water detection stations placed in the area, within 8 kilometers (5 miles) of Petra.